Occupational therapy sessions for adults in Philadelphia, PA

 An occupational therapist can:

-• analyze your daily routine and teach you how to modify tasks to reduce pain, fatigue, cognitive overload, or overwhelming emotions
+- analyze your daily routine and teach you how to modify the tasks you do or the way you do them so you can minimize pain, fatigue, cognitive overload, or overwhelming emotions and actually get things done

 How is occupational therapy different from physical therapy?